Community Grocery

 You can find out more the difference between best before and use by dates here.

-As we are reliant on distributing whatever surplus food becomes available each week, we can’t guarantee what items we’ll have in stock for you on each visit, so you may find that you need to top up your shop from our little extras section.
-Our little extras will contain items that we haven’t been able to source through our surplus links and so purchase these direct from wholesalers in bulk passing on as much of the savings as we can.
+As we are reliant on distributing whatever surplus food becomes available each week, we can’t guarantee what items we’ll have in stock for you on each visit.
 We receive new deliveries every few days and you can be the first to see what goodies we have in stock for you by following your local Community Grocery Facebook or Instagram pages.

 Our Partners